Can You Identify Subtle Motor Deficits?

 Maranhao et al (2010) sought to identify the most useful tests for detection of brain tumors.
 Despite positive results for the Spasticity of Conjugate Gaze, Platysma Sign, Babinski Sign, Chaddock Sign, and Mayer Sign, they all are indicative of pyramidal tract dysfunction and had low indices for monohemispheric brain tumors.
 The Digit Quinti Sign, Pronator Drifting Test, and Finger Rolling Test was deemed the most sensitive tests.
 While the Digit Quinti Sign, Pronator Drifting Test, and Finger Rolling Test had the greatest specificity.
 These data are consistent with the research of Alter (1973), Sawyer et al (1993), Anderson et al (2005), and Yamamoto (1995).
 Clinicians should be aware of these tests to provide simple methods to detect subtle motor deficits that may warrant neuroimaging.

-For more cutting edge orthopedic information or iOrtho+ Premium Mobile App, please visit the learning modules at https://iortho.xyz/
+For more cutting edge orthopedic information, subscribe to iOrtho+ Premium Mobile Web App, at https://iortho.xyz/

 - Alter M. The Quinti digiti sign of mild hemiparesis.
 1973;23:503-505